TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-android.md

 For further details, refer to [Resubscribe](https://developer.android.com/google/play/billing/subs#resubscribe).

 > <span style="color:#e11d21">**Warning!)**</span> User data (IapPurchase.getDeveloperPayload()) cannot be used because purchases are not carried out in an in-app or game screen.
-> <span style="color:#e11d21">**Warning!)**</span> If resubscription was used to purchase a subscription product from the Google Play Store, the TOAST IAP notifies of the payment results regarding the purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
+> <span style="color:#e11d21">**Warning!)**</span> If resubscription was used to purchase a subscription product from the Google Play Store, the NHN Cloud IAP notifies of the payment results regarding the purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
 The game or app must make sure that an unnecessary pop-up isn't exposed to the user by the purchase update listener during an important action.

 ## NHN Cloud IAP Class Reference